dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/markdown.md

 ## Powerful smart paste

-- **Image**: When you paste the graphics in the clipboard, it will be automatically saved as an attachment to this md document; delete the picture syntax in the document, and the corresponding picture attachment will be automatically deleted when the md document is saved; automatically become a link when pasting the picture file Citation format
+- **Image**: Supports smart paste, when you paste a graphic from the clipboard to an md file, it will be automatically saved as an attachment.
-- **Link**: Pasting URL will automatically become a hyperlink format; pasting a local file will also automatically create a reference link
+- **Link**: Supports smart paste, pasting URL will automatically become a hyperlink format; pasting a local file will also automatically create a reference link.
-- **Table**: Support copying and pasting tables from excel, wps, word, number tables (not supporting merged cells and cell wrapping)
+- **Table**: Support copy and paste tables from excel, wps, word, number tables

-## Powerful smart double-click
+## Powerful double-click

-- **Title**: double-click the # sign to select the entire heading paragraph
+- **Title**: Double-click the # sign will select the paragraph between two # signs
-- **Ordered list**: double-click the number in front to re-order the numbers, correct the serial number error, and select the sequenced list paragraph (the 4 on the left is deliberately wrong for you to experience)
+- **Ordered list**: Double-click the number in front of the numbered list to rearrange the numbers and correct the ordering error of the list
-- **Code block**: double-click the beginning of the grammar area, that is, on the left side of !, select the entire text containing the delimiter
+- **Code block**: double-click the beginning of the delimiter, and then entire text between delimiters will be selected
-- **Comment**: double-click the delimiter at the beginning and end of the comment to select the entire comment
+- **Comment**: double-click the beginning or the end of the comment to select the entire comment
-- **Link text**: double-click the beginning of the grammar area, that is on the left of `[`, select the entire text containing the delimiter
+- **Link**: double-click the beginning of the `[` sign, and then the link text and url will be selected
-- **Picture description text**: double-click the beginning of the grammar area, that is, on the left side of !, select the entire text containing the delimiter
+- **Picture**: double-click the beginning of the `!` sign, and then the picture text and url will be selected

 ## Powerful Format function

-Table: Support `Ctrl+K` to automatically organize the table format
+Table: Press `Ctrl+K` to automatically format the table

 <img src="/static/snapshots/tutorial/markdown/markdown_table_format.gif" style="border: 1px solid #eee;"/>

 ## Document outline

-HBuilderX Markdown file also supports displaying document outline view.
+HBuilderX Markdown file also supports document outline view.

 Windows shortcut key: `Alt+w`; MacOSX shortcut key: `Ctrl+w`